tea7010/MyLearning/english/writing.md

 * I feel that I was a bit sloppy and lazy to study english as a dayly habit.
 During camping I usually cannot do journaling habit because internet is not available on a desery campsite.
 However, after returning to normal life, It is always important to be aware that what habit is making you more productive and moving forward to your future.
 * I feel like I’ve been a bit sloppy and lazy with my daily English study habit.
 When I go camping, I usually can’t keep up my journaling habit because there’s no internet at remote campsites.
 However, once I return to normal life, it’s important to stay aware of the habits that keep me productive and moving forward toward my future goals.

+* Drinking beer in the brewer is pleasant for me, but it costs a lot.
+A pint of beer costs around 15 if I order in the bar, but you can buy the same amount of it just 10 if you choose packed can.
+However, drinking in the pub is really good as the atomasphere is warm and make me drink more.
+* Drinking beer at a brewery is enjoyable for me, but it’s quite expensive.
+A pint of beer costs around $15 at a bar, while you can get the same amount for just $10 if you buy it in a can.
+However, drinking at a pub is great because the warm atmosphere makes me want to drink more